pascalr/merge/README.md

+Unfortunately, the view is rendered server side (ruby).
+It could be in real time if the view was rendered in the client side (js).

+But then how to use the database?

+I don't know.
+Maybe it's fine like this.
+And it can be real time was ran locally.
+Then there could be something to sync the databases.

 TODO: Add a minimum inactive delay before update partial.
 So not updating for nothing at every keystroke when writing.

 Also, when editing, don't send the whole document everytime.
 Only changes.